-The region has saved more than 6,000 average megawatts-enough to power five Seattles.
-In 2005, energy efficiency saved consumers \$4 billion in lower electricity bills, nearly 50 percent from the residential sector.
-It has lowered the region's carbon emissions by 23 million tons, and it has enabled the Northwest to produce more with less energy compared to the national average.
+The region has saved more than 6,300 average megawatts-enough to power five cities the size of Seattle.
+In 2016, energy efficiency saved consumers \$5 billion in lower electricity bills, nearly 50 percent

 Bonneville plays a key role in this success.
-The agency provides a steady, long-term financial commitment to programs implemented by its customer utilities, guiding investments and conducting research and evaluation on technologies that would otherwise be cost-prohibitive for an individual utility to do on its own.
+The agency provides a steady, long-term financial commitment to programs implemented by its customer utilities, guiding investments and conducting research and evaluation on technologies that would otherwise be costprohibitive for an individual utility to do on its own.
 Through Bonneville, over 100 small, publicly owned utilities are able to offer energy efficiency opportunities to their customers, resulting in greater regional savings, making it possible for more Northwest residents to share in its low-cost power.